 - Completion of an accredited Master’s Degree in Judaic Studies

-- Completion of a one year internship in a Secular Humanistic Jewish community (3 credit hours)
+- Completion of a one-year internship/fieldwork in a Secular Humanistic Jewish community (6 credit hours)

 - Completion of a rabbinic thesis (3 credit hours)